 PhD students in the Department of Earth Science and Engineering at Imperial College London take on a wide variety of interesting, exciting and impactful work.

 Projects span topics as diverse as planetary science, environmental science, solid earth science, climate science, petroleum engineering, alternative energy systems, mineral extraction and computational science and engineering.
 Read more about one PhD student's research

 Most applicants apply to do a specific research project, although (depending on the source of funding) students are welcome to suggest their own in consultation with potential supervisors.

 Some projects are funded through research grants held by faculty members, and these will be advertised on the departmental website as and when they become available.
 PhD positions funded through research grants may be available to overseas students in exceptional cases.

-Many projects are funded through departmental or college scholarships.
-The Department is also participating in a number of established Centres for Doctoral Training, which offer additional studentships and scholarships for UK-resident students.
-The Centres offer further topic-specific education and training.
-See further information about the availability, deadlines and eligibility criteria of all scholarships as well as lists of projects that qualify for the main scholarships here.
+Other projects are eligible for funding through scholarships offered through the College or through Centres for Doctoral Training that the department participates in.
+The Centres offer topic-specific education and training.
+See further information about the availability, deadlines and eligibility criteria of all scholarships as well as lists of projects that qualify for the main scholarships.

 Regardless of the source of funding, interested students should begin the application process by contacting a faculty member to discuss the potential research topic.